fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 Diane snickers.
 "Nah, that's not the side of the dynamic that gets me freaky."

 None of us can keep it in.
-Even quiet Kyle snorts in the corner.
+Even Kyle snorts in the corner.

 "And, on that note," she says, "I'm going to bed!"